chinapedia/wikipedia.abstract.en/Page/Hertz.md

-FrequencyAnimation.gif 0.5 Hz}}, 1.0 Hz and 2.0 Hz, i.e. at 0.5, 1.0 and 2.0 flashes per second, respectively.
+0.5 Hz}}, 1.0 Hz and 2.0 Hz, i.e. at 0.5, 1.0 and 2.0 flashes per second, respectively.
 The time between each flash – the _period_ T – is given by (the reciprocal of _f_), i.e. 2, 1 and 0.5 seconds, respectively.]]

 The HERTZ (symbol: HZ) is the derived unit of frequency in the International System of Units (SI) and is defined as one cycle per second.[1]
 It is named after Heinrich Rudolf Hertz, the first person to provide conclusive proof of the existence of electromagnetic waves.
 Hertz are commonly expressed in multiples: kilohertz (10³ Hz, kHz), megahertz (10⁶ Hz, MHz), gigahertz (10⁹ Hz, GHz), terahertz (10¹² Hz, THz), petahertz (10¹⁵ Hz, PHz), exahertz (10¹⁸ Hz, EHz), and zettahertz (10²¹ Hz, ZHz).